How to Order?

 1. We will need a copy of your prescription to complete your order.
 You may scan it and send it to firstname.lastname@example.org

-2. Shipping is FREE to you!
+2. Shipping is FREE in the United States

 3. Enter Payment Information and your order should be on its way within 24 hours!